marouaEzzaki/PizzeriaApp_Android/README.md

 ### Usage

-1. Select the size of the pizza (Small, Medium, Large).
+1. Enter your name and address for the order.
-2. Choose your toppings by checking the boxes.
+2. Select the size of the pizza (Small, Medium, Large).
-3. Click the "Buy" button to see the total price based on your choices.
+3. Choose your toppings by checking the boxes.
-4. Enter your name and address for the order.
+4. Click the "buy now" button to see the total price based on your choices.
 5. The app automatically hides the keyboard when you're done entering details.

 ### Tech Stack